Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 How long is the wait for the floating torii photo?

-Early in the morning, the wait may be minimal.
-By midday or early afternoon, it can stretch to 45 minutes or more, especially on weekends and holidays.
+Early in the morning, the wait may be just a few minutes.
+By late morning or early afternoon, it can stretch to 45 minutes or more, especially on weekends and holidays.

 Can I take photos at Hakone Shrine in bad weather?